open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ### OTEPs

-* Telemetry Schema versions (incremental steps):
+* **Telemetry Schema** (a.k.a Resolved Telemetry Schema)
-  * V1.1.1: Add a section to import one or several Semantic Convention Registries.
-Once implemented, the official Semantic Convention Registry will be referenced from the official OpenTelemetry Root Telemetry Schema.
-At this stage, code generation for OTel-wide conventions can be carried out, and search capabilities can be implemented to retrieve attributes and metrics from the semantic convention registry.
-  * V1.2: Add references to parent schemas and define a schema section to describe application/library signals.
-In this version, only metrics, logs, and spans signals are described.
-At this point, a custom Client SDK and Client API can be generated from the schema section.
-In this version only one schema can be inherited.
-More complex hierarchies will be supported in version 1.5.
+  * File format V1.2: This OTEP will add a registry section containing a list of fully resolved attributes, metrics, and other telemetry signals defined in the existing semantic convention registry.
+Once implemented, the telemetry schema published by the OpenTelemetry project will contained the registry of all the standardized attributes, metrics, and signals defined by the semantic conventions.
+  * File format V1.3: This OTEP will add a resource, instrumentation library, and schema sections to represent the telemetry signal emitted by an application (and its dependencies), or by a library.
+Telemetry Schema V1.3 depends on the definition of Component Telemetry Schema V1.0.
+  * Dependency Management: This OTEP will describe the method use to collect the resolved telemetry schemas from dependencies.
+* **Component Telemetry Schema** (a.k.a Application/Library Telemetry Schema)
+  * File format V1.0: This OTEP will allow application or library authors to define the telemetry signals (metrics, logs, spans) emitted by their components.
+  * File format V1.1: This OTEP will allow application or library authors to override the definitions inherited from a parent resolved schema.
-  * V1.3: Add support for events in the schema section.
+  * File format V1.2: This OTEP will add support for events in the schema section.
 This OTEP is contingent upon the approval of events in OpenTelemetry.
-  * V1.4: Add support for metric_groups (multivariate metrics) in the schema section.
+  * File format V1.3: This OTEP will add support for metric_groups (multivariate metrics) in the schema section.
 This will only be relevant if a support for multivariate metrics is planned in the Client SDK Generator.
-  * V1.5: Add support for multi-inheritance and for schema hierarchies of more than 2 levels.
-This is useful for supporting complex environments and will allow the distribution of semantic convention registries across vendors and enterprises.
-This OTEP depends on the “Schema Child/Parent relationship resolution” OTEP.
-* Resolved Schema Format v1.0.
-This OTEP will define both the structure and format of the Resolved Telemetry Schema and the strategy for collecting the Resolved Telemetry Schemas of the dependencies.
-* Schema-driven Client SDK Generator.
-* Schema Child/Parent relationship resolution.

 ### Tools

-OpenTelemetry tools

-* Semantic Convention Registry Merger (Johannes Tax's proposal): This tool will merge all the semantic convention files of a registry into a single and referencable file.
+* OTel Weaver Commands
+  * `resolve registry`: This command will produce a Telemetry Schema V1.2 from the official OpenTelemetry semantic convention registry.
+  * `resolve schema`: This command will produce a Telemetry Schema V1.3 from a Component Telemetry Schema V1.0 (or upper version).
-* Search Engine: This tool will provide search capability within semantic convention registries and telemetry schemas.
+  * `search registry`: This command will provide search capabilities within the official OpenTelemetry semantic convention registry.
-  * V1 focusing on the semantic convention registry.
-  * V2 focusing on telemetry schema v1.2.
-* Telemetry Schema Resolver: This tool will resolve the telemetry schema and its dependencies.
-The main outcome of this tool is a Resolved Telemetry Schema.
-* Schema-driven Client SDK Generator: This tool will generate a client SDK or a client API from a telemetry schema v1.2.
-It will be designed to be extensible, allowing each language SIG and the general community to create templates for generating client SDKs and APIs in specific programming languages.
+  * `search schema`: This command will provide search capabilities within a Component Telemetry Schema V1.0 (or upper version).
+  * `gen-client sdk`: This command will generate a Client SDK from a Component Telemetry Schema V1.0 (or upper version) or a Telemetry Schema V1.3.
+  * `gen-client api`: This command will generate a Client API from a Component Telemetry Schema V1.0 (or upper version) or a Telemetry Schema V1.3.
+* OTel Weaver Plugin System
+  * Plugin Framework
+  * Plugin to collect telemetry schemas from external dependencies.
-* Telemetry Schema Compatibility Checker: This tool will verify that two successive versions of the same Telemetry Schema adhere to the specified compatibility rules.
+  * Plugin to check compatibility between two telemetry schemas.This tool will verify that two successive versions of the same Telemetry Schema adhere to the specified compatibility rules.

 Other tools will be developed by the broader community and could be implemented by relying on the standardized format of the Resolved Telemetry Schema.